americanexpress/holocron/packages/iguazu-holocron/README.md

 ### `configureIguazuSSR`

 `configureIguazuSSR` is a helper for loading data on the server via Iguazu.
-It does not need to be called directly, but needs to be attached to the module along with the `loadDataAsProps`.
+It does not need to be called directly, but needs to be attached to the module as the static `loadModuleData` along with `loadDataAsProps`.

+> `loadModuleData` is a module lifecycle hook used by Holocron for data fetching during server
+> side rendering.

 #### Usage